Current Month Phone Spam Call Blocking Effectiveness

 Installation to Date Call Blocking Effectiveness

 Figure 2 shows call blocking effectiveness for NCID from the date of installation.
 In early 2016, the phone line was ported from Verizon to a VOIP provider; this broke the NCID installation, but also made NoMoRoBo more effective by delaying the first ring to the VOIP phone.
 This delay allows NoMoRoBo to block many calls before the VOIP phone line rings.
 With the improved NoMoRoBo efficiency, there was not a strong incentive to fix the NCID installation, and thus the missing data for much of 2016.
+Although NoMoRoBo is effective at blocking calls at one ring, the peak of 37 calls in October, 2018 caused me to begin blocking repeat offenders with filters at VOIP provider; this immediately reduced the number of calls that ring even once.

 For additional information, you may be interested in other articles on NCID and stopping phone spam: